COPD National Action Plan

-In the United States, COPD is the third leading cause of death.
+In the United States, COPD is one of the leading causes of death.
 Its prevalence in adults 18 years of age and older is 6.2 percent.
 More than 16 million people are currently diagnosed with COPD, and millions more are believed to have it but do not know it.
 Many mistake COPD’s steadily-worsening symptoms—shortness of breath, chronic coughing and wheezing—for problems that naturally come with aging or being out of shape.
 As a result, many delay seeking a diagnosis.

 Who is at higher risk?

 COPD is more common than many people realize, and it disproportionally affects some U.S. ethnic groups (American Indian/Alaska Native), women, older adults, and those living in the southern states along the Mississippi-Ohio River Valley.